Inrixia/Floatplane-Downloader/wiki/settings.md

 ```

 **remotePlex:**
->This enables or disables remotely updating a plex library in the script.
+>This enables or disables remotely updating a Plex library in the script.
 >
 >Default: "**false**"
 >Example: